 WhatsApp’s success is a combination of unique historical conditions, luck, and hard work.
 Nevertheless, it gives us a few hints on how to create a messaging app that would grab the attention of modern users.

-The first lesson is to launch a Minimum Viable Product (MVP, an app with just the essential features) and develop the 2.0 version based on user feedback.
+The last lesson you can learn from WhatsApp is to launch an app with just the essential features – Minimum Viable Product (MVP) – and develop the 2.0 version based on user feedback.

 This will reduce the costs and help you get to market quicker.

-In the western world, the app’s security has become the top feature that influences the choice of a messenger.
-The NSA scandals made lots of people suspicious of government agencies and hackers collecting their private information.
+App security has become the top feature that influences the choice of a messenger.
+Lots of people are suspicious of government agencies and hackers collecting their private information.

 That’s why we see a surge of messengers like Snapchat, Telegram, Wire and Signal that put security and privacy above everything else.

 WhatsApp uses an end-to-end encryption system from Open Whisper Systems.
-It scrambles all your messages and their recipients have the keys required to decipher their content.
+It scrambles all messages and gives recipients the keys required to decipher their content.
 This makes it impossible for any third party including WhatsApp to read your messages.

 Telegram offers two kinds of messages.
 Secret Chats are encrypted end-to-end like in WhatsApp (although Telegram was criticised for using a non-open source encryption protocol).
 The default Cloud Messages are encrypted and then stored on Telegram’s servers, theoretically allowing the company to access their content.